stomt/stomt-unity-sdk/README.md

   <img alt="STOMT Unity Feedback Integration" src="https://schukies.io/images/stomt/stomtunity8.PNG" />
 </p>

-This Widget allows the easy integration of the feedback solution [www.stomt.com](https://www.stomt.com/) in your Unity apps and games.
-Of course you can find the STOMT feedback widget for Unity3D in the [Unity Asset Store](https://www.assetstore.unity3d.com/en/#!/content/64669).
+We have created a custom feedback solution at [www.stomt.com](https://www.stomt.com/), which easily allows you to collect feedback from your users.
+This Unity plug-in allows you to integrate our solution in your app or game.
+You can download and install or download from the [Unity Asset Store](https://www.assetstore.unity3d.com/en/#!/content/64669).
+Our web platform helps you to manage all incoming feedback and build a community uppon it.

 ## Use-Cases